Equality & Diversity

 Working Group

-ED WG aims at working with and providing support to Coimbra Group Universities in the areas of inclusive education and leadership, equality between men and women, diversity and intersectionality.
+The ED WG aims at working with and providing support to CG Universities in the areas of inclusive education and leadership, equality between men and women, diversity and intersectionality.

 Equality and inclusion are of crucial importance in facilitating long-term improvement of the quality and excellence in research and innovation, and for that reason, the ED WG continues to focus its primary attention and activities in this direction.
 As global challenges and threats affect all humanity and answers must be increasingly sought together, equality and diversity become increasingly entangled concepts.